vd Brink Home Automations

 brew install mosquitto

-After installing it, test if mosquitto_pub is available:
+After installing, check that mosquitto_pub is available:

 mosquitto_pub --help